Disclaimer

 Since achieving independence in 1965, Singapore transformed itself from a small domestic market economy with high unemployment and poverty levels to a highly developed, free-market economy, through decades of industrialisation.

 The country’s GDP growth is driven mainly by exports and domestic demand.
 Singapore’s GDP went down by 4.1% in 2020 amidst the coronavirus pandemic.
-However, as more vaccines became available, and activity picked up, the economy expanded by 7.6% in 2021, the highest rate in a decade since 2010 recorded full-year expansion of 14.5%.
-However, growth is slowing since then: Singapore’s economic growth declined to 3.6% in 2022 and 1.2% in 2023.
-Looking ahead, the IMF expects Singapore’s GDP to expand by 2.1% in 2024.
+However, as more vaccines became available, and activity picked up, the economy expanded by 7.6% in 2021, the highest rate in a decade since the 2010 recorded full-year expansion of 14.5%.
+However, growth slowed again: Singapore’s economic growth declined to 3.6% in 2022 and 1.2% in 2023.
+Looking ahead, the IMF expects Singapore’s GDP to expand by 2.1% in 2024 and 2.3% in 2025.

 Singapore